dynafer/Uni_project_recipe_api/README.md

 This api was used Koa framework.

-I have the video clip of explanation about this api.
+I have a video clip of explanation about this api.

-If you are an interviewer, please email me ethankim0421@gmail.com
+If you are an interviewer and need the vide clip, please email me ethankim0421@gmail.com